As used in the constitution and bylaws of the West Virginia Society of Professional Surveyors the following terms shall have the following meanings:

 Membership and Peer Review Committee

-It shall also be the duty of this committee to administer disciplinary actions, as specified in Bylaw 2.
+It shall also be the duty of this committee to administer disciplinary actions, as specified in the Bylaws.

 Section 1.
 The Nominating Committee shall present a slate of candidates for election as officers and directors of the Society.
-Their slate, together with a brief biographical sketch of each nominee, shall be presented at the fourth quarter of the calendar year Board of Directors meeting each year.
+Their slate, together with a brief biographical sketch of each nominee, shall be presented no later than the last Board meeting prior to the General Membership Meeting each year.

 Section 2.
-At the second quarter of the calendar year Board Meeting each year, the Nominating Committee shall present a list of no more than five potential candidates for appointment to each vacancy on the West Virginia Board of Professional Surveyors.
+At the spring Board Meeting each year, the Nominating Committee shall present a list of no more than five potential candidates for appointment to each vacancy on the West Virginia Board of Professional Surveyors.

 Section 1.
 The Legislative Committee shall supervise the monitoring of legislative activity for issues of concern to the Society, assist in drafting proposed legislation and the communication of such proposals to the Legislature.
 This committee shall provide and oversee efforts in support of the legislative proposals of the Society or the defeat of legislative proposals of others that may be contrary to the interests of the Society and the surveying profession.